This article has been updated.

 Canning is a precision process with emphasis on sterilization and cleanliness.
-You will want to have a recently published home canning book, some good ones being from Ball, Kerr (well known sources of canning supplies), and the US Department of Agriculture.
+You will want to have recently published information on home canning from Ball, Kerr (well known sources of canning supplies), and the US Department of Agriculture.
 Your pressure canner will also come with a reliable manual.
 Be sure to read all instructions before starting.

 Even though you follow the instructions carefully, you can still make mistakes.
 The following tips may help, and they apply to both water bath and pressure canning.

-Try using the dishwasher to preheat your jars
+2. Try using the dishwasher to clean and preheat your jars

 Canning jars must be clean and hot before filling.
 You can pour hot water into the jars to preheat them, but it is convenient to time your dishwasher load so the hot jars are ready when you need them.
 Preheating the jars prevents them from breaking when filled with hot foods and hot additives like syrup.